Crime and the Criminal Justice System

 Is my juvenile delinquency adjudication open to the public?
 Who can come?

-Unless the court orders otherwise, the following people have a right to attend your adjudication hearing: DHSS representatives, your parents or guardians, your guardian ad litem, if you have one, and the victims of the alleged offense.
+Unless the court orders otherwise, the following people have a right to attend your adjudication hearing: DJJ representatives, your parents or guardians, your guardian ad litem, if you have one, and the victims of the alleged offense.
 The rules on whether the hearing is open to the public are complicated.
 Generally, juvenile delinquency proceedings are closed to the public, but either you or the DA can ask the court to open the hearing.
 The judge will decide whether to allow this.
-Some delinquency adjudications (usually ones concerning serious felonies) must be open to the public.
 If you have any questions about who can attend your hearings, you should ask your lawyer or the judge.

 What happens in the disposition phase of formal delinquency proceedings?

 If you are found not to be delinquent, then you must be released right away, and your case is over.
-If you are found to be delinquent, then the court will have a disposition hearing.
-At the disposition hearing, the judge decides the consequences for you for committing an act of delinquency.
+If you are found to be delinquent, then the court will schedule a disposition hearing.
+At the disposition hearing, the judge decides the consequences.
 You do not have the right to ask for a jury during disposition.

 When does the disposition happen?